 Pact signed to support entrepreneurship in Frontier Technology

-MUSCAT, AUG 25 – Inspired by the vision of His Majesty Sultan Haitham bin Tarik to enhance the capabilities of Omani nationals, Occidental Oman and the Emerging Technologies Company (ETCO) have signed an agreement to launch the Oxy Programme for Entrepreneurial Development in Frontier Technology, exclusively sponsored by Occidental Oman.
-Stephen Kelly, President and General Manager of Occidental Oman, represented the company at the agreement signing, and Eng Azzan bin Abdullah al Maamari, Acting CEO, represented ETCO.
+Muscat: Inspired by the vision of His Majesty Sultan Haitham bin Tarik to enhance the capabilities of Omani nationals, Occidental Oman and the Emerging Technologies Company (ETCO) have signed an agreement to launch the Oxy Programme for Entrepreneurial Development in Frontier Technology, exclusively sponsored by Occidental Oman.
+Stephen Kelly, President and General Manager of Occidental Oman, represented the company at the agreement signing, and Eng Azzan bin Abdullah al Mamari, Acting CEO, represented ETCO.

 The Oxy Programme for Entrepreneurial Development in Frontier Technology is designed to contribute to supplying the labor market with high-level capabilities that take into account future requirements.

-The programme will provide the knowledge and support necessary to give the projects the best opportunity for success, and guide successful projects to the next stage of commercialisation and private funding.
+The programme will provide the knowledge and support necessary to give the projects the best opportunity for success, and guide successful projects to the next stage of commercialization and private funding.